-Covered Services are limited to charges for Formulary drugs from a licensed pharmacy for:
+Covered Services and supplies are limited to charges for Formulary drugs from a licensed pharmacy for:

-- 1. Prescription Drugs; including off-label use of FDA approved drugs. - 2.
+- 1. Prescription Drugs; including off-label use of FDA-approved drugs as required by law or as expressly Approved by us. - 2.
 Any drug that under the laws of Washington may be dispensed only upon the written prescription of a Provider. - 3.
 Certain preventive medications including, but not limited to, aspirin, fluoride, iron, and medications for Tobacco Use cessation, according to, and as recommended by, the United States Preventive Services Task Force, when obtained with a prescription. - 4.
 Prescribed, anticancer medication including self-administered anticancer medication. - 5.
 Diabetic supplies including insulin syringes, lancets, urine testing reagents, blood glucose monitoring reagents and insulin. - 6.
 Prescribed medication for the treatment of hepatitis C. - 7.
 Medically Necessary services associated with the administration of the Prescription Drug. - 8.
 Teaching doses of self-administrable injectable medications, which are limited to three doses of medication per lifetime.

-Off label use of FDA approved drugs means the prescribed use of such drug which is other than that stated in its FDA approved labeling.
+Off label use of FDA-approved drugs means the prescribed use of such drug which is other than that stated in its FDA-approved labeling.